ruchee/vimrc/vimfiles/bundle/vim-css3/README.md

 ### CSS Preprocessors: [Sass][2], [LESS][3], and [Stylus][4]

 `vim-css3-syntax` supports Sass's SCSS syntax only.
 If you want to use this plugin with LESS, install [VIM-LESS][5].
-Sass's indent synatx and Stylus are not supported.
+Sass's indent syntax and Stylus are not supported.

 ### Media Queries

 I drop Media Queries Level 3 support in v0.12.0.
-There is no easy way to supprt Media Queries properly with `after` syntax plugin like this one, sorry.
+There is no easy way to support Media Queries properly with `after` syntax plugin like this one, sorry.
 If you want to highlight Media Queries correctly, you must update Vim to 7.4+ or install [JulesWang/css.vim][6].